scarson/laserfiche.github.io/src/docs/overview/guide_laserfiche-api-overview/index.md

 # Laserfiche REST API

 Laserfiche provides integrators with a REST API for Cloud and [Self-Hosted](../../api/server/) Laserfiche installations.
-Get started learning about the capabilities of our API by browsing the sections below.
+Learn about the capabilities of our API by browsing the sections below.
 Find out more about our API Server for self-hosted installations [here](../../api/server/).

 ### [Overview](../guide_overview-of-the-laserfiche-api/)